gilmore-lab/protocols/ssvep-high-density-setup.md

 ![Determine Time Base Code](imgs/power-diva-autorun.pictClipping.jpg)

+### Set up Net Station

-- Go to the Net Station computer and log in with the gilmorelab account (w/ lab password - 0baby- ).
+- Go to the Net Station computer and log in with the **gilmorelab** account (w/ lab password - **0baby0**).

 - In the dock at the bottom of the screen, click on the icon for Net Station (purple icon) to open the program.

 ![NetStation icon](imgs/start-netstation.pictClipping.jpg)

-- When the window pops up, there should be a key symbol with the words “Wenger 5” on the bottom left-hand side.
+- When the window pops up, there should be a key symbol with the words **Wenger** on the bottom left-hand side.
 If it is not there, this means that the NS HASP key is not plugged in.

-- In the Net Station window, click New Session, and select the session template labeled Power Diva Adult Set Up.
+- In the Net Station window, click **New Session**
+- Select the session template labeled **Power Diva Adult Set Up**.

 ## AFTER PARTICIPANT ARRIVES

-- Enter participant ID, date of birth, experiment name, and net serial number.
-Lab uses the following standard ID number for each session: YYMMDD_HHMM.
+- Enter participant ID, Experiment Name, Date of birth, and net serial number.
+Lab uses the following standard ID number for each session: YYMMDD_ID# (Test Date_Participant ID number).

 ![Enter participant session info](imgs/ns-enter-session-info.pictClipping.jpg)

-- Begin Session.
+- **Begin Session**.

 - Run Zeros and Gains (should run automatically).